dokempf/credit-all/README.md

 ### The solution
 Taking inspiration from Malin Sandstroms Lightning talk at the Software Sustainability Institutes Collaboration Workshop 2021, in which she proposed to combine the current contributions approaches.

+In this project, we propose to:
+* Expand current lists to be more inclusive - using current systems such as CRediT, INRIA, BIDS Contributors.
+* Develop a tool to be used to record these contributions during the project such as within a Github repository.
+* Develop a way that this can be shown on academic papers - lists, table, cinema title page? (look at e.g. Brainhack paper w 100+ authors and Living with machines).

 ## Who are we?
+In alphabetical order:
+* Emma Karoune
+* Dominic Kempf
+* Daisy Parry
+* Malin Sandstrom

 ## What does this project need?

 ### We need you!
  * Please review our list of tasks and tell us if something needs to be added.
+ * Spot a bug and tell us about it!
+ * Suggest new ways that our contributions list can be presented.

 If you have any feedback on the work that is going on, then please get in contact.